FabianSchuetze/NiryoOneGrasping/README.md

 This repo provides four different grasping technologies with the Niryo One robot arm.
-These techniques range from the simple image matching to the more precise but more involved grasp pose detection.
+These techniques range from simple image matching to more precise but more involved grasp pose detection.